codefori/vscode-ibmi-walkthroughs/content/code-ibmi-tips/spoolFiles.md

 ## Enable the settings

+In newer versions of Code for IBM i, it is enabled by default.

 To enable the setting, [open the VS Code Settings](command:workbench.action.openSettings) and search for 'compile output'.

 Make sure the setting is enabled.